jordanplant/DisneyWorldDashboard/README.md

 ## Updates

+- **V1.1**
-- **1.1 -** Enhanced functionality and aesthetics of Snacks List Option Buttons.
+- Enhanced functionality and aesthetics of Snacks List Option Buttons.
+- Added loading functions for form submissions, edits and deletions
+- Added list sorting based on completion

 ---

 ## Feedback and Support

 Feedback and contributions are welcome!
-If you encounter any issues or have suggestions for improvement, feel free to [open an issue](https://github.com/your-username/disney-world-react-dashboard/issues).